Paving the way for transitions --- a case for Weyl geometry

 The stabilization of the Einstein-Weyl universe needs no additional matter besides the energy momentum contribution of the scalar field.
-In fact, the relative value of energy density in comparison with the critical density $\rho _{crit}=\frac{3H^2}{8\pi G}$ is here $\Omega_{\phi}:= \Theta_{00}/(3H^2)= 4$.
-The present estimate for baryonic matter is just one percent of it, $\Omega_{bar}\approx 0.04$.
-With regard to a stable Einstein-Weyl universe, baryonic matter may impress only small perturbations onto the symmetric spacetime solution, even if it is highly inhomogenously distributed.\footnote{That agrees well with observations.} If a non-negligible homogeneously distributed matter component is added, stability seems to hold only for a matter model with positive pressure $p_m = \frac{1}{3} \rho _m$ (plasma?), not for ``dust''.\footnote{Some authors assume the origin of the diffuse X-ray background in a thin intergalactic plasma of high temperature, with estimations of $\Omega _{plasma} \approx 0.2$ \cite{Crawford:static_universe} or even higher \cite{Fischer:universe}. }
+In fact, the relative value of energy density of the scalar field, compared with the critical density $\rho _{crit}=\frac{3H^2}{8\pi G}$, is here $\Omega_{\phi}:= \Theta_{00}/(3H^2)= 4$.
+The contribution of the vacuum energy component is $\Omega_{\Lambda}=2$, supplemented by the same amount of the ``dark matter'' like component $\Theta^{(II)}$.

+The present estimate for baryonic matter, $\Omega_{bar}\approx 0.04$, is just one percent of it.
+Inside a balanced Einstein-Weyl universe, such a tiny amount of baryonic matter could impress only small perturbations onto the symmetric spacetime solution, even if it is highly inhomogenously distributed.
+Then there seems to be ample space for distracting parts of the energy (and pressure) content of $\Theta^{(II)}$, making it slightly more inhomogeneous than it appears in our idealized, completely homogeneous, vacuum case.
+Parts of it could easily deliver the dark matter effects detectable by dynamical deviation from local Newtonian mechanics (galaxy rotation curves) or by gravitational lensing.

+Without doubt, the surprisingly high value for dark energy $\Omega_{\Lambda}$ seems to indicate that our model is too far away from observational cosmological evidence to be taken seriously.
+But we have to pose the question how stable present precision values of cosmological observables are against shifts in the background theory on which the evaluation of empirical raw data relies.